hidegi/MT3-library/README.md

 | Double-list | TAG_LONG_LIST | N/A | varies | List of doubles |
 | String-list | TAG_FLOAT_LIST | N/A | varies | List of strings |

-Further, any lists stored in a BTO-file are implemented as a double-linked-list.\
+Please note that any lists stored in a BTO-file are implemented as a doubly-linked-list.\
 Therefore, it disables the use of random access of specific elements at runtime.\
-Because of this, the runtime performance exhibits the same properties as a double-linked-list.
+Because of this, the runtime performance exhibits the properties of a doubly-linked-list.

 | Operation | Average Case | Worst Case |
 | :---: | :---: | :---: |